You'll Like The 2008 Volkswagen Beetle If...

-The New Beetle Convertible includes a 150-horsepower, 2.5-liter engine, five-speed manual transmission, four-wheel anti-lock disc brakes (ABS), electronic stabilization program, air conditioning, rear defroster, illuminated remote keyless entry, key-operated open/close feature for power windows, manually-operated top, dual heated power mirrors with built-in turn signals, front side-impact airbags, Active Roll Support pop-up roll-over protection, AM/FM stereo with MP3-compatible CD player, cruise control, tilt/telescopic steering wheel, power windows, power locks and 16-inch alloy wheels.
+The 2008 Volkswagen New Beetle includes a 150-horsepower, 2.5-liter engine, five-speed manual transmission, four-wheel anti-lock disc brakes (ABS), electronic stabilization program, air conditioning, rear defroster, illuminated remote keyless entry, key-operated open/close feature for power windows and optional sunroof, dual heated power mirrors with built-in turn signals, front side-impact airbags, AM/FM stereo with MP3-compatible CD player, cruise control, tilt/telescopic steering wheel, power locks, 16-inch alloy wheels and remote hatch release.

 Blue Instrument Lighting

-Attractive Cornflower Blue lighting in the instrument cluster is easy on the eyes both night and day.
+Cornflower blue lighting in the instrument cluster is easy on the eyes both night and day.

 Under the Hood

-The new 2.5-liter 20-valve five-cylinder engine is a vast improvement over the old eight-valve 2.0-liter engine.
+The 2.5-liter 20-valve five-cylinder is a vast improvement over Volkswagen's previous four-cylinder engine, the old eight-valve 2.0-liter.
 Not only does it bring an additional 35 horsepower to the table, it also provides the kind of low-end torque needed to move the New Beetle with some authority.
+Though not as quiet or vibration free as similar-size engines from Honda and Toyota, the 2.5 is nevertheless a good match to the New Beetle's size and weight.

 2.5-liter in-line 5